 Gavin and Andrew, founders of Wilson McWilliam Studio, work on bespoke gardens and public landscapes.
 Take a look at our interview with co-founder Gavin McWilliam about the company, based at Barley Mow Centre in Chiswick, and their business journey so far.

 Garden Club at Vox Studios helps transform urban spaces into green havens.
 Read how Tony Woods made his green-fingered start.

 You can also discover more articles like this one on Workspace’s Community section, find out more about our customers, our spaces and explore our events calendar.

-If your business is looking for a new base in the capital, browse from our portfolio of 64 locations, or get in touch with us to discuss finding your next office space, co-working options and more.
+If your business is looking for a new base in the capital, browse from our portfolio of over 60 properties, or get in touch with us to discuss finding your next office space, co-working options and more.